- TINY TOTS

-- 4U: (4) 6 minute quarters - Substitutions in between quarters, or timeout.
+- TINY TOTS: (4) 6 minute quarters - Substitutions in between quarters, or timeout.
+(No Playoffs)

-- 6U: (4) 8 minute quarters - Substitutions in between quarters, or timeout.
+- ROOKIES: (4) 8 minute quarters - Substitutions in between quarters, or timeout and/or dead ball.

 - One minute between quarters.

-- Each team will have 2 timeouts per half.
+- Each team will have 3 timeouts per game

 - Timeouts may be called by the coach of the offensive team while the ball is in play.